DominikN/docs_new/docs/tutorials/howtostart/rosbot2r-quick-start.md

 ---
 title: ROSbot 2R - quick start
 sidebar_label: 3.
-ROSbot 2R - quick start
+ROSbot 2R
-id: rosbot---quick-start
+id: rosbot2r-quick-start
 ---

 ROSbot 2R is an autonomous, open source robot platforms for research and quick prototyping use cases.
 It can be used as learning platforms for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.